microsoftgraph/android-java-connect-rest-sample/README.md

-# Office 365 Connect Sample for Android Using Unified API Preview
+# Office 365 Connect Sample for Android Using Unified API (Preview)

 [![Office 365 Connect sample](/readme-images/O365-Android-Connect-video_play_icon.png)](https://www.youtube.com/watch?v=3IQIDFrqhY4 "Click to see the sample in action")

 Connecting to Office 365 is the first step every Android app must take to start working with Office 365 services and data.
-This sample shows how to connect and then call one API through the Unified API Preview.
+This sample shows how to connect and then call one API through the Unified API (Preview).

 ## Device requirements